VOLTTRON/volttron/docs/source/platform-features/message-bus/vip/vip-authorization.rst

 VIP :ref:`authentication <VIP-Authentication>` and authorization go hand in hand.
 When an agent authenticates to a VOLTTRON platform that agent proves its identity to the platform.
-Once authenticated, an agent is allowed to connect to the :ref:`message bus<VOLTTRON-Message-Bus>`.
+Once authenticated, an agent is allowed to connect to the :ref:`message bus <Message-Bus>`.
 VIP authorization is about giving a platform owner the ability to limit the capabilities of authenticated agents.

 There are two parts to authorization: